Info

 • Uncertainty quantification of interconnects with Bayesian inference and polynomial chaos (link)

-• Finite element based multiphysics modelling of Maxwell-Schrödinger systems to analyse quantum effects in nanodevices (link)
+• Finite element-based multiphysics modelling of Maxwell-Schrodinger systems to analyse quantum effects in nanodevices (link)

 • Fully-collocated implicit (FCI) finite-difference time-domain (FDTD) method for the (2+1)D Dirac equation (link)